RIT-NTNU-Bachelor/OpenCV_Server/README.md

 ### Example Code
 This repository uses a modular design for all the face detection modules.
 This makes it easy to change the code and switch between models.
-The file in `./example/` includes example code for testing.
-Replace the `image_path` with the desired image path.
-Here is the code snippet from `example_detect_from_image.py`:
+For instance:

 ```python
 # Import OpenCV for reading image